 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-action & adventure, picture book that was published by HarperFestival on June 26, 2007 and has 32 pages.
+action & adventure, picture book in Hardcover edition that was published by HarperFestival on June 26, 2007 and has 32 pages.

 Explore it on Goodreads or Amazon.

 Illustrator: R.W.
 Alley

 This is a re-issue of the first (and original) A Bear Called Paddington in the Paddington Bear children’s picture book series and revolving around a tiny stowaway of a bear who comes to London.

 Too, too cute with a bear who is unfailingly polite.
 Only.
 Only I was disappointed with how abruptly the story ended.
 It felt unfinished.